sumana-reddy/GDP-1-project/README.md

 ## Project Client Description:
 - Client Designation:
 - Dr.Charles Hoot is an assistant professor in the school of Computer Science and Information Systems, Northwest Missouri State University.
-- Client Qualification:
-- Dr. Charles Hoot holds a Ph.D. in Computer Science from University of Illinois Champaign/Urbana.
-- M.A.
-Astrophysics; Princeton University
-- B.A.
-Physics; University of California San Diego

 ## RFP